Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheat Sheet.md

 ## Section 10: Subqueries
 These are methods for nesting queries within other queries, which is essential for performing complex, multi-step logic.

-**Use Cases & Tips:**
+> [!tip]
-- **Subquery vs. Join:** Often, a subquery can be rewritten as a `JOIN`, which can be more readable and sometimes more performant.
+> - **Subquery vs. Join:** Often, a subquery can be rewritten as a `JOIN`, which can be more readable and sometimes more performant.
 However, subqueries are very powerful, especially with operators like `IN`, `NOT IN`, `EXISTS`, and `NOT EXISTS`.
-- **Performance:** For checking existence, `EXISTS` is generally more efficient than `IN` because it stops processing as soon as it finds a match, whereas `IN` may need to scan the entire subquery result.
+> - **Performance:** For checking existence, `EXISTS` is generally more efficient than `IN` because it stops processing as soon as it finds a match, whereas `IN` may need to scan the entire subquery result.
-- **Readability:** For complex queries, always prefer CTEs over nested subqueries.
+> - **Readability:** For complex queries, always prefer CTEs over nested subqueries.
 They break the logic into named, sequential steps, making the query vastly easier to read, debug, and maintain.

 ##### 1. Subquery in WHERE clause
 ```mysql